citation-file-format/citation-file-format/index.md

 cases, i.e., *1.
 Use software for a paper*, *2.
 Use software in/with new software*, and *15.
 Store software entry* (cf. Table 2, {% cite principles --style ./_bibliography/apa-text.csl -l 6 %}).

+The basic structure of CFF (i.e., having a *message* and one or more *references*) explicitly reflects the structure of plain-text `CITATION` files and manifests its status as a compromise between what is currently *useful* and *usable*, and what is *desired* (fully transitive credit and attribution).

 ## Context

 CFF is an indirect outcome of the discussion group "DS3.
 Development and